|

 -

-LADN is focused on providing localized network services within a confined geographical area, ensuring high-quality connectivity for specific applications or services that require low latency, high bandwidth, or both.
-It's about optimizing network resources and performance for areas where these demands are particularly high.
+LADN is focused on providing localized network services within a confined geographical area, such as a factory, campus, or enterprise site.
+LADNs are designed to ensure high-quality connectivity for specific applications or services that require low latency, high bandwidth, or both.
+By restricting access to users physically present in the defined area, LADN optimizes network resources and performance for locations where these demands are particularly high.
+This is especially useful for mission-critical applications, IoT deployments, or private networks where data needs to remain local for security or efficiency reasons.

 -

 DNN, on the other hand, serves as an identifier for the data network a user's device (UE) is trying to access through a PDU session.
-It specifies the destination network for the data traffic, guiding the 5G core network in routing this traffic to the correct external network or service.
+It is similar to the APN (Access Point Name) in 4G networks.
+The DNN specifies the destination network for the data traffic, guiding the 5G core network in routing this traffic to the correct external network or service.
+Each DNN can represent a different service, such as internet access, enterprise intranet, or a specific application network.

 -